 Most recently, he has served as vice chair, Rancho Santiago Community College District’s (RSCCD) Measure Q Citizens’ Bond Oversight Committee, a member of the screening committees for RSCCD’s current Chancellor’s position and Santa Ana College’s President’s position.
 He has also served as a volunteer committee member on the Santa Ana College’s Santa Ana Partnership Committee.

 In addition, he serves on the Chancellor’s Advisory Committee for North Orange County Community College District, Fullerton College, Cypress College, and the President’s Advisory Committee at California State University, Fullerton.
-He serves as vice president and secretary for the Achievement Institute for Scientific Studies Board of Directors, preparing Santa Ana high school students for their college studies in the fields of science, technology, engineering, and mathematics (STEM).
+He serves as Chairman of the Board of Directors for the Achievement Institute for Scientific Studies, preparing Santa Ana high school students for their college studies in the fields of science, technology, engineering, and mathematics (STEM).

 Hernandez also assisted in the campaign for the successful passage of the two RSCCD construction bond measures (E and Q), two construction bond proposals for Santa Ana Unified School District, and construction bond measures for Anaheim Union High School District and Anaheim City Elementary School District.